deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 ## To Eradicate Selfishness

-The Scouting practices tend in a practical way to educate the boy out of the groove of selfishness.
-Once he becomes charitable he is well on the way to overcome or to eradicate the danger of this habit.
+The Scouting practices suggested in the table of training given in p.
+18 tend in a practical way to educate the boy out of the groove of selfishness.
+Once he becomes charitable he is well on the way to overcome or eradicate the danger of this habit.
+The minor good turns which are part of his faith are in themselves the first step.

-The Promise that a Scout makes on joining has as its first point: "To do my duty to God."
-Note that it does not say "To be loyal to God," since this would merely be a state of mind, but to do something, which is the positive, active attitude.

-The main method in the Boy Scout Movement is to give some form of positive training rather than merely to inculcate negative precepts, since the boy is always ready to do rather than to digest.
-Therefore, we put into his activities the practice of Good Turns in his daily life as a foundation of future goodwill and helpfulness to others.
-The religious basis underlying this is common to all denominations, and we, therefore, interfere with the form of none.

-The boy can then realise better that part of his "Duty to God" is to take care of and develop as a sacred trust those talents with which God has equipped him for his passage through this life; the body with its health and strength and reproductive powers to be used in God's service; the mind with its wonderful reasoning, memory and appreciation, which place him above the animal world; and the soul, that bit of God which is within him - namely, Love, which can be developed and made stronger by continual expression and practice.
-Thus we teach him that to do his Duty to God means, not merely to lean on His kindness, but to do His will by practising love towards one's neighbour.

-The curious thing is that this duty of Service for Others through Good Turns is the one to which Scouts rise with the fullest alacrity.
-On this seemingly small foundation (the giving up of small personal conveniences or pleasures in order to render service) is built the character of self-sacrifice for others.
-The minor Good Turns which are part of the Scout's faith are in themselves the first step.
 Nature study and making friends with animals increase the kindly feeling within him and overcome the trait of cruelty which is said to be inherent in every boy (although, personally, I am not sure that it is so general as is supposed).
-From these minor Good Turns he goes on to learn first aid and help to the injured, and in the natural sequence of learning how to save life in the case of accidents, he develops a sense of duty to others and a readiness to sacrifice himself in danger.
+From these minor good turns he goes on to learn first aid and help to the injured, and in the natural sequence of learning how to save life in the case of accidents, he develops a sense of duty to others and a readiness to sacrifice himself in danger.
 This, again, leads up to the idea of sacrifice for others, for his home, and for his country, thereby leading to patriotism and loyalty of a higher type than that of merely ecstatic flag-waving.

-## Service for the Community

-The teaching of service is not merely a matter of teaching in theory, but the devel- opment of two distinct phases - the inculcation of the spirit of goodwill; and the provision of opportunity for its expression in practice.

-The teaching is mainly through example, and the Scoutmaster gives exactly the right lead in his patriotic dedication of self to the service of the boy, solely for the joy of doing it, and without thought of material reward.

-The opportunity for practice is given by the Scoutmaster suggesting to his boys special service projects.

-Public services offer the best opening for practical training in sense of duty to the community, patriotism and self-sacrifice through expression.

-The work of Scouts during peace and during wars in voluntarily taking up arduous duties in service of their country is in itself a proof of the keenness of the lads to do good work, and of their readiness to make themselves efficient where they see a good object.
-In this direction lies a powerful means of developing on practical lines the ideal of citizenship.

-As one specific example of public service might be mentioned Boy Scout Acci- dent and Fire Service (Emergency Service) for towns and villages.
-Such service is especially applicable to Senior Scouts, and acts as an attractive force to the older boy while giving him public services to train for and to render.

-The Troop is organised, equipped, and trained primarily for fire fighting, but with the further ability to deal with all kinds of accidents that, are possible in the neighbourhood, such, for instance, as: Street accidents; gas, chemical or other explosions; floods or inundations; electric accidents; railway accidents; fallen trees or buildings; ice accidents; bathing or boating accidents; airplane crashes; etc.

-This would demand, in addition to the drill, rescue and first aid required for fire work, knowledge and practice in methods of extricating and rescuing, and rendering the proper first aid in each class of work; such as: Knowledge of gases and chemicals; handling of boats, improvising rafts, use of life line; use of lifebuoys, life saving in the water, artificial respiration; how to deal with frightened animals; how to deal with electric live wires, burning liquids; etc.

-In some cases it may be best for each Patrol to specialise in a particular form of accident, but generally if the Patrols practise all in turn they arrive at complete efficiency for the whole Troop.
-Organisation for an accident would, however, confer specific duties on each Patrol, e.g., a Patrol of rescuers, first aiders, crowd holders, messengers, etc.

-The variety of work to be done supplies a whole series of activities such as should appeal to the boys.

-Frequent mobilizations to practise on improvised accidents are essential to at- taining efficiency and keenness.

-As efficiency becomes evident public interest will be aroused probably to a helpful degree.
-The scheme will then be recognised as having a double value, an education for the boys, and a blessing for the community.

-## Ulterior Effect

-The repression of self and development of that love and service for others, which means God within, bring a total change of heart to the individual and with it the glow of true Heaven.
-It makes a different being of him.

-The question becomes for him not "What can I get?", but "What can I give in life?"

-No matter what may be his ultimate form of religion, the lad will have grasped for himself its fundamentals, and knowing these through practising them he becomes a citizen with a widened outlook of kindliness and sympathy for his brother men.

-## Chivalry and Fair Play
+## Fair Play

+The idea of fair play is above all the one which can be best instilled into boys and leads them to that strong view of justice which should be part of their character, if they are going to make really good citizens.

+This habit of seeing things from the other fellow's point of view can be developed in outdoor games where fair play is essential, whether it is in "Flag Raiding" or "Dispatch Running."
+During the game the strictest rules are observed which mean self-restraint and good temper on the part of the players, and at the end it is the proper form that the victor should sympathise with the one who is conquered, and that the opponent should be the first to cheer and congratulate the winner.

+This should be made the practice until it becomes the habit.

+These are lttle points which a Scoutmaster can pay close attention to, since they have a big meaning later on in the character of the boy.
+The British have always been proverbial for their sense of fair play, whether in prize-fighting or in war.
+And we have always admired those whom fair play was inherent—even among savages.
+The Maoris in their war with us in New Zealand showed and instinctive chivalry which appealed strongly to us when we were in the field against them, and it was almost amazing to note the extent to which they expected chivalry in return.
+On one occasion one heard of their calling for a truce with a white flag because they had run out of ammunition, and asked for time to renew their supply.
+On another when they had been surrounded for some days in a mountain fastness they sent a messenger under a white flag to inform the British commander that he was camped on their only water supply, and that unless he would let them have some water they would not be able to go on fighting!
-The code of the medieval knights has been the foundation for the conduct of gen- tlemen ever since the day around A.D.
-500, when King Arthur made the rules for his Knights of the Round Table.
-The romance of the Knights has its attraction for all boys and has its appeal to their moral sense.
-Their Code of Chivalry included Honour, Self-Discipline, Courtesy, Courage, Selfless Sense of Duty and Service, and the guidance of Religion.

-The rules as they were republished in the time of Henry VII are as follow:-
+Possibly one reason for the ingrained feeling of chivalry in our nation is the fact that the code of the medæval knights took hold of the country so long ago as A.D.
+500, when King Arthur made the rules for his Knight of the Round Table which have been the foundation for the conduct of gentlemen ever since that day.
+He dedicated the Order of St. George.
+The rules as they were re-published in the time of Henry VII are as follows:—

 1. They were never to put off their armour, except for the purpose of rest at night.
 2. They were to search for adventures wherein to attain "bruyt and renown."